 - Hemp seed oil.
 Hemp oil is extracted from the seeds of the hemp plant.
 It has a high content of polyunsaturated acids and can improve skin and heart health (6).

 - Sunflower oil.
 Sunflower oil is pressed from the seeds of sunflowers, and while it’s commonly used as cooking oil, sunflower oil can be a great carrier oil.
 It’s a great source of vitamin E and K, and it has a mild flavor.

 - Arnica oil.
 Arnica oil is extracted from the Arnica herb.
-This herb is often used for medicinal purposes, and the oil is commonly used to treat aches and pains.
+This herb is often used for medicinal purposes.

 While all CBD carrier oils have various health benefits and work well with CBD, we recommend MCT oil for its versatile nature and health benefits.